luke185/CP3407_MyClean/iteration_1.md

 ### + Assumptions

 - Full day of work will be needed to fully implement user login and accounts.

-## Description

->   V1: Week / Chapter 1
-- As an individual cleaner, I want to create an account and set up my profile so that I can be discovered by potential clients.

 ## Tasks
 >   V1: Week / Chapter 3